Forest-Economics-Goettingen/optimLanduse/README.md

 -   *calcPerfomance()*: Attaches the portfolio performances of all indicators and scenarios as data frame.
-The data can be used for straightforward visualization of the performance.
+The data can be used for straightforward visualization of the performance (e.g. Fig. 3).
 The performance is defined as the distance to the maximum achievable level for each indicator and uncertainty scenario.

 <h3>
 <a name="5.
 Beispielhafte Anwendung">Example application</a>